Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Bolinhos de Bacalhau – cod balls – are perhaps the most common cod snack.
 Made with potatoes, codfish, eggs, parsley, onion and sometimes spices, the batter is formed into balls and deep fried.

-Pastel de Chaves is another meat pastry that originated in the town of Chaves in northern Portugal in 1862 and is commonly found in taverns.
-The flaky pastry is filled with minced veal, bread and onions.
+Pastel de Chaves is another meat pastry that originated in the town of Chaves in northern Portugal in 1862 and is commonly found in taverns and bakeries.
+The flaky pastry is filled with minced veal, bread and onions and actually reminds us of Burek from the Balkans.

 Sweet Cheap Eats, Porto, Portugal

-The creamy custard tarts are a must-try in Portugal – and our favorite place to get them in Porto is at Natas D’ouro.
+The creamy custard tarts nestled in a puff pastry are a must-try in Portugal – and our favorite place to get them in Porto is at Natas D’ouro.

 Rather than imitating the Pastel de Nata from Belem, at Natas D’ouro, they have altered the shape of the tart to resemble a traditional Porto Rabelo Boat.
-To truly make the treat a unique Porto egg tart, they make a custard treat topped with port wine flavor.
-That said, our favorite version is their Pastel de Nata with chocolate.
+To truly make it a unique Porto egg tart, they create a custard treat topped with port wine flavor.
+However, our favorite version is their Pastel de Nata with chocolate.

-That said, several bakeries churn out fresh Portuguese egg tarts – and our second favorite place for the treat is at Fabrica da Nata, where they are often served hot straight from the oven.
+Pro Tip: Numerous Porto bakeries churn out fresh Portuguese egg tarts – and our other top places are Fabrica da Nata and Manteigaria, where they are often served hot straight from the oven!

 Subscribe Packing Checklist by JetSettingFools.com